goloobab/code-refactor/README.md

 ## Challenges

-* Determinig the right Semantics for the elements.
+* Determining the right Semantics for the elements.
 * Coming up with the accessible "alt" attributes for images.
-* git commits not showing up automatically atimes
+* git commits not showing up automatically atimes in the remote repo.

 ## Things I learned
 * Learned to conslidated CSS code.